ricardofiorani/magento/README.md

 Introduction
 ------------
-This is the Squid Fácil webservice API module.
-This Magento module connects to our Webservice and display the products inside the Magento backend, so the system administrator can import our produts, and also its responsible to keep the product stock and information updated.
+This is the Squid Fácil Webservice API module.
+This Magento module connects to our Webservice and display the products inside the Magento backend, so the system administrator can import our products, and also its responsible to keep the product stock and information updated.

 Installation